awsdocs/aws-codebuild-user-guide/doc_source/code-coverage-report.md

 1. Configure the buildspec file of your project with test report information:

    1. Add a `reports:` section and specify the name for your report group\.
-AWS CodeBuild creates a report group for you using your project name and the name you specified in the format `project-name`\-`report-group-name-in-buildspec`\.
+CodeBuild creates a report group for you using your project name and the name you specified in the format `project-name`\-`report-group-name-in-buildspec`\.
 If you already have a report group you want to use, specify its ARN\.
-If you use the name instead of the ARN, AWS CodeBuild creates a new report group\.
+If you use the name instead of the ARN, CodeBuild creates a new report group\.
 For more information, see [Reports syntax in the buildspec file](build-spec-ref.md#reports-buildspec-file)\.

    1. Under the report group, specify the location of the files that contain the code coverage results\.
 If you use more than one report group, specify result file locations for each report group\.
 A new code coverage report is created each time your build project runs\.
 For more information, see [Specify test files](report-group-test-cases.md)\.